programatorseu/Inertia-App/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

-iInertia.js
+iInertia.js - build SPA with classing server side routing

-Client side routing library - connect server-side framework with client-side framework
+Client side routing library - connects server-side framework with client-side framework

 - we can use authorization, controller even though we use single page application
-- we do not need to use repo with API
+- we do not need to use multiple repository with API